cmhh/geoserveR/README.md

 Specifically, we'll demonstrate how we can create new tile services on-the-fly entirely within R (though we could use any language capable of making HTTP calls and manipulating geospatial data&ndash;Python with geopandas, for example).

+**Note that there is already an R package, [`geosapi`](https://github.com/eblondel/geosapi), that provides what looks like a largely complete wrapper for the GeoServer REST API.**  I wasn't aware of it when I put this together.
+The use case here is a bit different, but nevertheless could possibly have made use of the geosapi package.
+A quick scan of the source also suggests upload of GeoPackage data isn't supported, though...

 ## A comment on spatial formats